Dear the People,

-Keep in mind that women were designed to compete for the best resources.
+Keep in mind that women – as much as men – were designed to compete for the best resources.
 For as long as time has begun, women have competed for the best man, the best home, and in a modern day when marriage is no longer the only way to financial and physical security, the best jobs.
 As such, everything that leads to a better quality of life and more security is something that women can and will bully each other over.
-This is why (sociologically speaking, at least) girls tend to dress nicer not just to impress men, but also to outdo their fellow females, all of whom have the same motivation of getting a mate.
+This is why (sociologically speaking, at least) girls tend to dress nicer not just to impress men, but also to outdo their fellow females, all of whom have the same motivation of getting a mate, and to give themselves a sense of elevated status by being the better.

-Radical feminism, however, rejects the idea that women can have this natural competition and instead embraces a group mentality where all women band together to fight abusive male.
+Radical feminism, however, rejects the idea that women can have this natural competition, the flawed need to be higher than fellow women, and instead embraces a group mentality where all women band together to fight abusive male.

 If only that were the case.

 The problem really lies in this idea that women are infallible, incapable of prejudice, discrimination, and bullying as men are.
 But toxic femininity exists just as much as male toxicity does and it takes its form as emotional and intellectual torture that can do far more damage than physical abuse.
 When boys bully, they come away with obvious scars.
 The scars that girls carry can often lead to a damaged psyche that in some extreme cases leads to suicide [see HERE, HERE, HERE].

 So why do feminists want to ignore the damage perpetrated by females and focus primarily on that spread by males?
-For one thing, it means females can continue inflicting this damage on females while crying “victim”.
-And it means they can continue to shift the blame of their bullying onto men so they can talk about what they really consider to be the “problem”.
+For one thing, it means females can continue as they like while crying “victim”.
+And it means they can continue to shift the sole responsibility to be a moral, decent, hardworking contributor to society onto men so they can talk about what they really consider to be the “problem”.

 Yeah….*sigh* We’ve got to get into this.